Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

         The Sealed in Coil pattern
         The State Coil/Fault Coil pattern
         The Start/Stop Circuit pattern
-        The Set/Reset pattern                   Recommend use of SR / RS from standard.library;
+        The Set/Reset pattern                   Recommend use of SR / RS from standard.library, see;
                 https://help.codesys.com/webapp/f_bistable_function_blocks;product=codesys;version=3.5.11.0

-        The Flasher pattern                     Recommend use of BLINK from util.library https://help.codesys.com/webapp/I0ahjqMAL_BOyjoTDH9A5lxW8Mk%2FBLINK;product=Util;version=3.5.9.0
+        The Flasher pattern                     Recommend use of BLINK from util.library, see;
+                https://help.codesys.com/webapp/I0ahjqMAL_BOyjoTDH9A5lxW8Mk%2FBLINK;product=Util;version=3.5.9.0

         The Debounce pattern